 - 60-minute national webinar on Tackling Energy Poverty in BC with the Canadian Urban Sustainability Practitioners Network

-- Two research reports published:
+- Three research reports published:

 - Communities are hungry for solutions and the demand for our work far outstrips the resources that are currently available to implement projects.
-Rural and Indigenous home retrofit projects present a huge opportunity that calls for greater investment from all levels of government.
+Rural and Indigenous home retrofit projects present a huge opportunity that call for greater investment from all levels of government.

 - While retrofits are an essential part of any strategy to reduce energy consumption and costs for households facing energy poverty, new policy approaches are also needed to more effectively support these activities and to provide direct support to households facing the greatest hardship.